8.5 The Influence of New Technology

 The first technology for home video recording, Sony’s Betamax cassettes, hit the market in 1975.
 The device, a combined television set and videocassette recorder (VCR), came with a high price tag of $2,495, making it a luxury still too expensive for the average American home.
 Two years later, RCA released the vertical helical scan (VHS) system of recording, which would eventually outsell Betamax, though neither device had garnered the consumer’s support yet.
 Within several years, however, the concept of home movie recording and viewing began to catch on.
 In 1979, Columbia Pictures released 20 films for home viewing, and a year later Disney entered the market with the first authorized video rental plan for retail stores.
 By 1983, VCRs had not gained much traction, found in just 10 percent of American homes, but within two years the device had found a place in nearly one-third of U.S. households (Entertainment Merchant Association).

 At the same time, video rental stores began to spring up across the country.
 In 1985, three major video rental chains—Blockbuster, Hastings, and Movie Gallery—opened their doors.
 The video rental market took off between 1983 and 1986, reaching $3.37 billion in 1986.
-Video sales that year came to $1 billion, for total revenue of more than $4 billion, marking the first time in history that video would eclipse box-office revenues ($3.78 billion that year) (Entertainment Merchant Association).
+Video sales that year totaled $1 billion, resulting in more than $4 billion in total revenue, marking the first time in history that video revenues surpassed box-office revenues ($3.78 billion that year) (Entertainment Merchant Association).

-In an age when Hollywood already struggled financially because of increased production costs, Sony’s release of home video recording technology became a major source of anxiety for Hollywood studios.
-If people could watch movies in their own homes, would they stop going to the movies altogether?
+In an era when Hollywood was already struggling financially due to increased production costs, Sony’s release of home video recording technology became a major source of concern for Hollywood studios.
+If people could watch movies at home, would they stop going to the movies altogether?
 In the 1976 case, Sony Corp. of America v.
 Universal City Studios, Universal Studios, and the Walt Disney Company sued Sony in the U.S. District Court for the Central District of California.
 The suit argued that Sony manufactured a technology that could potentially break copyright law, and the company assumed liability for any copyright infringement committed by VCR purchasers.
 The District Court struggled with the case, eventually ruling against Sony.
 However, Sony appealed to the Supreme Court, where the debate continued.
-The case’s outcome had wide implications: Does a device with recording capabilities conflict with copyright law?
+The case’s outcome had broad implications: Does a device with recording capabilities conflict with copyright law?
 Is an individual guilty of copyright infringement if she records a single movie in her own home for her private use?

-Eventually, the Supreme Court ruled that Sony and other VCR manufacturers did not hold liability for copyright infringement.
-This case represented an important milestone for two reasons.
+Eventually, the Supreme Court ruled that Sony and other VCR manufacturers were not liable for copyright infringement.
+This case represented a significant milestone for two reasons.
 It opened up a new market in the entertainment sector, enabling video rental and home movie sales.
 Additionally, the case set a standard for determining whether a device with copying or recording capability violated copyright law.
 The court ruled that because nonprofit, noncommercial home recording did not constitute a copyright violation, VCR technology did have legitimate legal uses, and the courts could not hold Sony and other companies liable for any misuse of their devices.
 Movie studios may have initially lamented the ruling, but the decision opened up the home video market, which would become one of the most profitable aspects of the industry.
-Five years after the ruling, home market sales amounted to $2.5 billion, or about 22% of the $11.5 billion video market (Nichols, 1990).
+Five years after the verdict, home market sales totaled $2.5 billion, accounting for approximately 22% of the $11.5 billion video market (Nichols, 1990).

 This case has posed interpretive challenges in legal battles and debates over file sharing through the Internet (Spruill & Adler, 2009).
 Cases involving Napster, Grokster, Morpheus, and BitTorrent all demonstrate the ongoing debate over the extent to which the Sony ruling applies to modern file-sharing technologies and the challenges of balancing copyright protection with the promotion of innovation and fair use.